 For the purpose of promoting the Community Fund, Venator may share details of the projects and the grantees’ activities across a range of media including local press channels, websites and social media.
 Upon submitting an application to the Community Fund, each applicant will be deemed to have granted to Venator a licence to use the intellectual property in material supplied by the grantee to Venator for the purpose of promoting the Community Fund, including but not limited to logos, trademarks and photographs.

 Grantees shall provide reasonable assistance to Venator in obtaining any necessary consent from individual members of the grantees’ organisations to publicise the promotional materials and licensed intellectual property.

 If you use a permanent venue to host your group activities, and the environment is appropriate, we may ask you to recognise our community support by displaying a plaque or banner.
-These are supplied at no cost to you and we’ll even install them if needed.
+These are supplied at no cost to you.

 Review and format